CAT Scores Tech Jobs: Ultimate 2025 Guide

 Vista Equity Partners

-Vista has one of the highest CCAT standards in tech:
+Vista has one of the highest CAT standards in tech:

 Real Example: A software engineer candidate scored 41 and was fast-tracked through their process, while another with a 29 was rejected despite strong technical skills.